claraworkman/Late-Delivery-Prediction-POC/INTEGRATION_GUIDE.md

 ### Issue: Predictions Seem Inaccurate

 **Solutions:**
-1. Check model performance metrics in Notebook 02 (MAE should be <5 days)
+1. Check model performance metrics in Notebook 02 (MAE should be <3 days for lead time)
 2. Verify feature columns match between training and scoring
 3. Retrain model with more recent data
-4. Check for data quality issues (nulls, incorrect values)
+4. Check for data quality issues (nulls, incorrect dates)
 5. Review prediction_timestamp to ensure using latest predictions

 ---